 Verify Configuration Manager Azure Service

-To verify the Azure Service that you created for Configuration Manager, click Azure Services.
+To verify the Azure service that you created for Configuration Manager, click Azure Services.
 On the right pane you should see the Azure service and Associated Azure Service which is Cloud Management.

 Create and Issue Web Server SCCM CMG Certificate Template

-In this section, we will create a new custom certificate which by using the web server certificate template.
+In this section, we will create a new custom certificate by using the web server certificate template.
 At this point, if you have templates created during implementing PKI, you can simply duplicate the SCCM IIS Certificate and use it.

 If not, you can duplicate the web server template and configure it.
 This certificate will be used for the installation of the SCCM cloud management gateway.